City of Erie v. Pap's A. M.

 Erie v.
 Pap's A. M., 529 U.S. 277 (2000), was a landmark decision by the Supreme Court of the United States regarding nude dancing as free speech.
-The court held that an ordinance banning public nudity did not violate the operator of a totally nude entertainment establishment's constitutional right to free speech.
+The court held that an ordinance banning public nudity did not violate the free speech rights of a nude entertainment establishment's operator, employees, or customers.

 Prior history

-On September 28, 1994, the city council of Erie, Pennsylvania, enacted Ordinance 75-1994, a public indecency ordinance that makes it a summary offense to knowingly or intentionally appear in public in a "state of nudity."
-The respondent, Pap's, a Pennsylvania corporation, operated an establishment in Erie known as "Kandyland" that featured totally nude erotic dancing performed by women.
+On September 28, 1994, the city council of Erie, Pennsylvania, enacted Ordinance 75–1994, a public indecency ordinance that makes it a summary offense to knowingly or intentionally appear in public in a "state of nudity."
+The respondent, Pap's, a Pennsylvania corporation, operated an establishment in Erie known as Kandyland that featured totally nude erotic dancing performed by women.
 To comply with the ordinance, these dancers would need to wear, at a minimum, pasties and a G-string.
-On October 14, 1994, two days after the ordinance went into effect, Pap's filed a complaint against the city of Erie, the mayor (Joyce Savacchio), city solicitor (Gregory A. Karle), and members of the city council, seeking declaratory relief and a permanent injunction against the enforcement of the ordinance.
+On October 14, 1994, two days after the ordinance went into effect, Pap's filed a complaint against the city of Erie, mayor Joyce Savacchio, city solicitor Gregory A. Karle, and members of the city council, seeking declaratory relief and a permanent injunction against the enforcement of the ordinance.

-The Court of Common Pleas struck down the ordinance as unconstitutional, but the Commonwealth Court reversed the decision.
+The state Court of Common Pleas struck down the ordinance as unconstitutional, but the state appellate Commonwealth Court reversed the decision.
 The Pennsylvania Supreme Court in turn reversed the Commonwealth Court, finding that the ordinance's public nudity section was an unconstitutional violation of Pap's First Amendment rights.
-Certiorari was granted on appeal from the State Supreme Court.
+The company appealed to the U.S. Supreme Court and was granted certiorari.

-Case
+Opinion of the Court

 Mootness

-The Court proceeded to the merits despite a possible mootness issue.
+The U.S. Supreme Court proceeded to the merits of the case despite a possible mootness issue.
 While the case was pending, Pap's A.M. went out of business, meaning that no concrete private rights were left to litigate.
-Despite going out of business, the Supreme Court still proceeded to decide the case on the merits because 1) the City of Erie was suffering an "ongoing injury" and 2) Pap's was still incorporated and could potentially go back into business.
+Despite going out of business, the Supreme Court still heard the case because 1) the City of Erie was suffering an "ongoing injury" and 2) Pap's was still incorporated and could potentially go back into business.

-Rules of law
+First Amendment arguments

-The Court found the following rules of law to apply:
+The court found the following rules of law to apply: